win21H2/win21H2/README.md

 ## About me

 Howdy!
 I'm Mark and I'm a Windows and Android application developer from the US also working on electrical engineering with Arduinos and Nvidia Jetsons!
-Currently working on Phase 4 of Project Silent Willow (PCB creation and testing)!
+Currently working on Phase 4 of Project Silent Willow (PCB creation and testing) as well as developing matteBlack (more information below)!

+## matteBlack

+matteBlack is an ESP32-based microcontroller unit designed to be slightly more compact compared to the ESP32-devkitC v4 board whilst still providing full functionality.
+The core of the MCU is designed around an ESP32-S3-WROOM-1 module with plans to integrate a second processor (such as an ATMEGA series chip) to further open up GPIO outputs).
+I'm currently on the stage where the schematics for the board is done and I'm now working on PCB layout and routing!
+More info to come.

 ## Socials
 <p>